 - Place the peppers in full and water 1 to 2 inches per week minimum.
 (Container-grown plants may need more water.)

 Mature pepper plants can grow up to 3 feet tall and may need staking.
 Your peppers are ready to harvest when they're fully colored and must be cut from the plant with a sharp knife or pruning shears.
 Peppers get sweeter the longer they stay on the plant, but leaving them on too long may signal the plant to stop producing.

 Peppers need 60 to 90 days between planting and harvesting.
 The average bell pepper plant yields about 3 1/2 pounds of peppers per season.

-- Sow your broccoli seeds indoors six to eight weeks before the last frost in your area and move the plants outside as soon as the danger of frost passes.
+- Sow your broccoli seeds indoors six to eight weeks before the last frost in your area and move the seedlings outside as soon as the danger of frost passes.

-Make sure your broccoli gets full sun, as shade makes plants leggy and prevents them from forming tight heads.
-Broccoli needs at least 1 1/2 inches of water a week but may need more.
+- Give your broccoli plant at least 1 1/2 inches of water a week.
 When watering your broccoli, be very careful to avoid getting the crowns wet, as this encourages rot.

 Harvest your broccoli when the heads are fully formed and tight, just before the crowns start to flower.
 If the leaves of your plant turn yellow, harvest your broccoli immediately, or the quality and flavor may suffer.
 Cut broccoli heads off the plant with a sharp knife.
 Make a slanted cut when doing so and take at least 6 inches of stem along with the crown.